iloveitaly/crypto-index-fund-bot/README.md

 # Crypto Index Fund Bot

-A bot to build your own index fund using dollar-cost averaging.
+A bot to build your own index fund of cryptocurrencies using dollar-cost averaging.

 There are [bots](https://allcryptobots.com) out there that do this, so why build another?
 They are missing key features that I wanted: